Education

 About Dr. Sutanto

-Ordained in the International Presbyterian Church, he has served as a teaching elder in Covenant City Church, Jakarta, Indonesia, and has received a visiting fellowship at Kampen Theological University.
-Other than Herman Bavinck, Dr. Sutanto’s research interests are broad, ranging from modern Protestant theology, prolegomena, humanity and sin, the relationship between philosophy and theology, analytic theology, and Christianity and culture.
-Current projects include volumes on the theological contours of neo-Calvinism and the doctrines of humanity and sin.
-He is also an associate fellow at the Neo-Calvinism Research Institute, based in Kampen, Holland.
+Along with the Dutch Reformed theologian Herman Bavinck, Dr. Sutanto’s research interests are broad, ranging from modern Protestant theology, prolegomena, humanity and sin, the relationship between philosophy and theology, analytic theology, and Christianity and culture.
+He is currently writing on the doctrines of humanity and sin.

 Publications